 Both private litigations and the Attorney General of the state of California can enforce rights under the CCPA.
 Terms of the legislation do provide these covered businesses the opportunity to become compliant, however.
 It is worthy of note that consumers must provide the non-compliant business 30 days to correct the violation and respond in writing before they can commence with an action for damages between $100 and $750 per incident.

-If your business retains the personal data of California residents and your business falls under the umbrella of the CCPA, now is the time to address your data collection practices and policies and to confirm your website is CCPA compliant.
-Addressing your data collection procedures and implementing required changes to your website is of paramount importance in order to avoid potentially costly fines and litigation.
+If your business retains the personal data of California residents and your business falls under the umbrella of the CCPA, now is the time to address your data collection practices and policies and confirm your website is CCPA compliant.
+Addressing your data collection procedures and implementing required changes to your website is paramount to avoid potentially costly fines and litigation.

 If you need a hand bringing your website into CCPA compliance, contact one of our experts—we are here to help.